Ahmed-Abdullah-01/Google_Classroom/README.md

-In the give code each and everything has been designed by looking at the real world.
+Every single element has been designed by observing the real world 🌍.
+The code utilizes the Object-Oriented Programming (OOP) concepts that we learned in the second semester 📚.
+These concepts include encapsulation 🔒, inheritance 👨‍👩‍👧, polymorphism 🔄, and abstraction 🧩, which help in creating a modular and maintainable code structure that mirrors real-world entities and their interactions.